A library for parsing and evaluating dice notation

 There are two operators for taking a set of rolls or numbers and counting the number of elements at or above a certain threshold, or “successes”.
 Both require a right-hand operand for the threshold.
 The first, e, only counts successes.
 The second, f, counts successes minus failures, which are when a roll is the minimum possible value for the die element, or 1 for lists.

 The +- operator is a special prefix for sets of rolls and lists.
 It negates odd roles within a list.
 Example: [1, 2, 3] -> [-1, 2, -3].
-There is also the negate (-) operator, which works on either single elements, sets or rolls, or lists.
+There is also a negate (-) operator, which works on either single elements, sets or rolls, or lists.
 There is also an identity + operator.

 A list or set of rolls can be turned into an integer with the total (t) operator.
 6d1t will return 6 instead of [1, 1, 1, 1, 1, 1].
 Applying integer operations to a list of rolls will total them automatically.